 "My labor started 4 days after I passed my mucus plug."

-When should I call my doctor if I pass a mucus plug or have bloody show?
+When should I call my doctor if I pass a mucus plug or have a bloody show?

 - You are less than 37 weeks pregnant.